chenwei0129/cartoonGAN/README.md

     Ps:Somtimes, we need to down sample the input image due to memory space.

     Step3
-    Go to the folder “result”, there is the cartoonized image.
+    Go to the folder “cartoon_result”, there is the cartoonized image.
     .png → .png
     .gif → .gif
     .mp4 → .gif